Fifth inauguration of Vladimir Putin

-The fifth inauguration of Vladimir Putin as President of Russia took place on 7 May 2024, after Putin was declared the winner of the 2024 Russian presidential election.
+The fifth inauguration of Vladimir Putin as President of Russia took place on Tuesday, 7 May 2024, after Putin was declared the winner of the 2024 Russian presidential election.

 Amid the ongoing Russian invasion of Ukraine and reports of electoral fraud, several countries refused to send representatives to the inauguration ceremony.
 This was the first full term after the 2020 amendments to the Constitution of Russia which established a hard two-term limit and reset Putin's prior term count.

 Background

 Vladimir Putin has served as President of the Russian Federation continuously since 2012, having previously served between 2000 and 2008, after which the position was held by Dmitry Medvedev.

 According to official data, in the 2024 presidential election, Putin won with 87.28% of the votes in the first round.